-Organization - United Way of Logan County, Ohio, Inc. (the Organization) is a non-profit charitable corporation governed by a volunteer board of Trustees, with the purpose of meeting the human service needs of the Logan County area through the coordination of social services, problem solving, and financial support.
+Organization - United Way of Logan County, Ohio, Inc. (the Organization or the United Way) is a non-profit charitable corporation governed by a volunteer board of Trustees, with the purpose of meeting the human service needs of the Logan County area through the coordination of social services, problem solving, and financial support.
 The Organization is supported primarily through donor contributions.